preservim/vim-pencil/README.markdown

-For example, if editing a file of type ‘markdown’ and you enter Insert mode from inside a `markdownFencedCodeBlock` highlight group, then Vim’s autoformat will _not_ be enabled.
+For example, if editing a file of type ‘markdown’ and you enter Insert mode from inside a `markdownFencedCodeBlock` highlight group, then Vim’s autoformat will _not_ be activated.

-The whitelist can override the blacklist and allow Vim’s autoformat to be enabled if text that would normally be blacklisted doesn’t dominate the entire line.
-This allows autoformat to work with `inline` snippets of code or links.
+The whitelist will override the blacklist and allow Vim’s autoformat to be activated if text that would normally be blacklisted doesn’t dominate the entire line.
+This allows autoformat to work with `inline` code and links.

 ### Auto-detecting wrap mode